This post, originally published in April 2017, has been updated with the latest information.

-To hear some members of Congress tell it, President Trump's sudden and direct attack on the Syrian government Thursday night was illegal.
+To hear some members of Congress tell it, President Trump's strike on the Syrian government's chemical weapons program early Saturday was illegal.
 Congress, after all, is the only branch of government that can authorize war.

-But foreign policy experts The Fix spoke to say Trump is probably okay launching one or even a couple series of strikes on his own without Congress's permission.
-That's because the War Powers Act allows the president to take some military action on his own, as long as it's more of a one-off thing and not long term.
+But foreign policy experts The Fix spoke to after Trump's first Syria strike a year ago say Trump is probably okay launching one or even a couple of strikes on his own without Congress's permission.
+That's because the War Powers Act allows the president to take some military action on his own, as long as it's more of a one-off thing and not long-term.

 If Trump wants to go any further — well, then our experts say he's going to need Congress's blessing.
-Trump himself thought the same thing when Obama was considering military strikes against Syria in 2013.
+As Sen. Tim Kaine (D-Va.) points out above, Trump himself thought the same thing when Obama was considering military strikes against Syria in 2013.

 The President must get Congressional approval before attacking Syria-big mistake if he does not!

 — Donald J. Trump (@realDonaldTrump) August 30, 2013

 The line on when a president needs Congress's approval is fuzzy, but it's more of a know-it-when-you-see-it-situation, said Phillip Carter, a senior fellow with the national-security-focused Center for a New American Security think tank, speaking to The Fix shortly after Trump launched the first missile strike on Syria in April 2017.

 A president's unilateral power, he said, is “something short of war.
 It's the use of force by the president to achieve an immediate end,” he said.
 President Ronald Reagan didn't seek congressional approval when he bombed Libya in retaliation for a bombing of a Berlin club in 1986.
 In the '90s, both President George H.W.
 Bush and President Bill Clinton dropped bombs in Iraq on their own, in between the Persian Gulf War and the Iraq War.